infantiablue/techika/src/blog/posts/2021-01-16-build-hackernews-reader-vuejs-tailwind-p2.md

   - api
   - darkmode
 ---
-After building a very basic Single Page Application (SPA) from the first article, today we gonna continue to enhance the application.
+After building a very basic Single Page Application (SPA) from [the first tutorial with VueJS 3](http://localhost:8080/2021/01/09/build-hackernews-reader-vuejs-tailwind-p1/), today we gonna continue to enhance the application.
 Our goals in this article are:

-- Fetch more kinds of items from HackerNews (previously, the site just received only top stories) with a proper mini navigation.
+- *Fetch more kinds of items from HackerNews (previously, the site just received only ***top*** stories) with a proper mini navigation.*
-- Add Dark Mode feature
+- *Nowadays, dark mode is a first-class feature for any application, so we will equip it for our application either.*
-- Use localStorage to save user preferences: the last selected sections, and the theme mode
+- *Implement `localStorage` to save user preferences: the last selected topic, and dark/light mode*

 We use the current [release](https://github.com/infantiablue/vhnews/releases/tag/0.1) from Github to continue development.
-Look at the HackerNews homepage, we can see it has other sections such as *new, jobs , asks ...* and go through the [official API](https://github.com/HackerNews/API), all of them are supported through REST APIs.
+Look at the HackerNews homepage, we can see it has other topics such as *new, jobs , asks ...* and go through the [official API](https://github.com/HackerNews/API), all of them are supported through REST APIs.
 Here are URL endpoints:

 ![The official HackerNews screenshit](../../.vuepress/public/media/vhnews-tutorials-p2/hnews_screenshot.png)